cytoscape/cytoscape.js-tutorials/electron_twitter/2016-07-14-cytoscape-electron.md

 - Now that we're interacting with Twitter, we need to make sure that there's user input **and** valid authentication before we send a request.
 If either fail, we fall back to using `user = 'cytoscape'` like we did before.
+- The loading spinner will start out hidden and be unhidden when the submit button is clicked.
 - `getUser()` has been renamed to `getTwitterPromise()` because we are now using `twitter_api.js` to handle the work of getting user and follower information.
 This greatly reduces the work done by `renderer.js` because there's no longer a need to use AJAX to load Twitter data.
 To accompany this significant change, I renamed `getUser()` to `getTwitterPromise()` (also a more precise name).